 ‘Events Management’ is a multimillion euro industry and, in the case of large organizations, often forms part of a company’s marketing strategy.
 It is foreseen that the increased nature of global business will make the demand for events even higher.
 Though technology shrank the world, face-to-face meetings as a way of networking are still highly valued.

-In-depth theoretical and practical knowledge as offered by the Master of Science in International Event Management, will make your application for a job stand out.
+In-depth theoretical and practical knowledge as offered by the Master of Business Management in Event, will make your application for a job stand out.

 Events can be roughly categorized in the following ways: